Patriotic Order Sons of America

 The Patriotic Order Sons of America is an American patriotic fraternal organization that traces its origins to the anti-alien riots of the 1840s.
-Founded in 1847 in Philadelphia, the P.O.S. of A. once had "camps" (chapters) in 20 states.
-At its peak, there were more than 600 camps nationwide.
+Founded in 1847 in Philadelphia, the P.O.S. of A. once had "camps" (chapters) in well over 20 states.
+At its peak, there were more than 800 Camps in Pennsylvania alone.
 Today, the society maintains a presence only in Pennsylvania, where it has 14 camps.
 The national headquarters are in Valley Forge, Pennsylvania.

 History

 It was founded as the Junior Sons of America, which was established in Philadelphia on December 10, 1847, by Dr. Reynell Coates.
 This organization was for young men aged 16 to 21. and was a 'feeder' group for the Sons of America.
 The parent group died out not long after, but the Junior Sons continued.
 Only one Camp remained active during the Civil War, as most members had volunteered for the Union.
 Camps in southern states largely disappeared.
-Following the Civil War, it reorganized, chaning its name to Patriotic Order Sons of America.
+Following the Civil War, it reorganized, changing its name to Patriotic Order Sons of America.

 Distinguishing features of the Order are its opposition to unrestricted immigration and its support of free public education.

 The entry for the group in Alan Axelrod's The International Encyclopedia of Secret Societies and Fraternal Orders contains a number of factual errors, but it reads as follows:

 The P.O.S. of A. also played a significant role in supporting and helping fund the Centennial and Memorial Association of Valley Forge after Regent Anna Morris Holstein approached them to help with saving, acquiring and preserving Washington's Headquarters and a portion of nearby surrounding acreage, which today is known as Valley Forge Park.